dbt-labs/corp/dbt_coding_conventions.md

 - DON'T select from source data outside of base models
 - DON'T select from any given source table in more than one base model
 - DON'T `select *` in base models
-- DON'T cast source fields types outside of base models
+- DON'T cast source field types outside of base models
 - DO rename source field names to be valid unquoted sql identifiers in base models
 - DO rename source field names to comply with standard field naming conventions (ed: what are these?)